WORK IN PROGRESS

 My initial test swatches were knit programming the 16X16 repeat X3 but using fewer needles than that.
 I am still finding the configuration process seems to take an extended period of time as compared to mylar sheets or img2track downloads.
 If new to the program, there are plenty of opportunities to double-check entries ie. here my first swatch was planned as fair isle

 I have been told “Regarding the slow startup, try clicking the Knit button anyway, even though it’s still gray.
 You’ll find that it’s actually ready for action within seconds of clicking Configure“.
-I have not had the opportunity to test that yet.
+With further testing I found this to be true indeed.

 The repeat above accounts for 16 stitches in width, not 48 as I was planning, the full download count is reflected below